-"The majority of mattresses on the market are made from polyurethane foam based on petroleum chemicals, so it can off-gas volatile organic compounds, which can cause respiratory irritation, skin irritation, etc.," Environmental Working Group senior scientist and co-author of the group's Healthy Living Home Guide Tasha Stoiber told mbg earlier this year.
-One study found that babies are particularly susceptible to these chemicals, and their cribs may be the source of up to 30 volatile organic compounds (VOCs) that run the gamut from phenols (often used as antiseptics) to formaldehyde.
-The EWG's top choice is 100 percent natural latex foam, which is extracted from rubber trees and isn't treated with as many chemicals as polyurethane during manufacturing.
-Brands like Spindle and Avocado Green Mattress make good options.
+"The majority of mattresses on the market are made from polyurethane foam based on petroleum chemicals, so it can off-gas volatile organic compounds, which can cause respiratory irritation, skin irritation, etc.," Environmental Working Group senior scientist and co-author of the group's Healthy Living Home Guide Tasha Stoiber previosly told mbg.

-Brazilian blowouts made headlines recently when they were found to contain high levels of formaldehyde, and there's evidence that newer, formaldehyde-free treatments aren't much better.
-Traditional nail polish also often contains the chemical compound.
-Short of embracing your natural hair texture, there's not much you can do about the straightening issue—we haven't yet developed a truly eco-friendly way to change hair texture.
-For nail polish, though, there are tons of bright, trendy colors in "five-, seven-, or nine-free" (referencing the number of chemicals excluded) formulations—check out brands like Pacifica and Butter London.
+Short of embracing your natural hair texture, there's not much you can do about the straightening issue—nobody has developed a truly eco-friendly way to change hair texture yet.
+For nail polish, though, there are tons of bright, trendy colors in "five-, seven-, or nine-free" (referencing the number of chemicals excluded) formulations.
+Check out some of our favorite clean polishes here.